milkymap/gpt-solver/README.md

 ---

-## 🧮 The UV (Universal Vertex) Algorithm
+## 🧮 The finite state machine Algorithm

-Pandora implements a novel approach to agent control flow through the **Universal Vertex Algorithm**, which models agent behavior as a discrete action space with deterministic state transitions:
+Pandora implements a novel approach to agent control flow through the **finite state machine*, which models agent behavior as a discrete action space with deterministic state transitions:

 ### Mathematical Foundation